Readme files | Data Dictionaries | Codebooks | More about Metadata

 Repositories Use Metadata

-Most data repositories provide information on the metadata standards they use.
-Some have detailed instructions, and some may even provide data curation support, to augment and refine the information needed by humans (and computers) to find, understand, link to, and use your data.
+Data repositories usually provide information on the metadata standards they use, often in their deposit guide or other documentation.
+The amount of detail varies from repository to repository, and some may even curate your data deposit, to augment and refine the information needed by humans (and computers) to find, understand, link to, and use your data.

-Properly describing and documenting data allows users (yourself included) to understand and track important details of the work.
+By describing and documenting your data, you provide information that computer systems and human readers can use to find, access, link to, and use your data.
 Standardization enables interoperability between systems, and greatly increases the ability of others to find and understand your data, and know what the requirements are for access re-use.
 It enables your data to be connected to relevant resources, such as publications, citations, indexes, measures of impact, and grants.

 Which metadata should you provide and use?

-Some kinds of documentation (metadata) are contained in files that can be deposited along with the data, such as data dictionaries and readme files.
+Some kinds of metadata are contained in separate files that can be deposited along with the data, such as data dictionaries and readme files.

-Other kinds of metadata are usually dependent on what the repository will allow.
-For instance, does it support ORCIDs for authors, and Research Organization Registry IDs (ROR) for funders and institutions (e.g., NIH, NSF, and UI)?
-Most data repositories use only one or perhaps a couple of metadata schema(s), depending on the type and subjects of the data they receive.
+Other kinds of metadata are dependent on what the repository technology will support.
+For instance, does it support ORCIDs for authors, and Research Organization Registry IDs (ROR ) for funders and institutions (e.g., NIH , NSF , and UI ), or links to associated publications via DOI?

 Check with the repository where you might deposit your data before you begin outlining the metadata information in your data management plan.

-If a standard has not been defined for your discipline or you’re not sure what repository you will use, contact lib-data@uiowa.edu.
+If a standard has not been defined for your discipline or you’re not sure what repository you will use, contact us.

 • It has mandatory fields (e.g., creator, title of the dataset), and